 • Never, never leave your pet unattended in a vehicle even with the windows cracked.

 • Even on a seemingly pleasant summer day, temperatures inside a vehicle can soar to over 100 degrees in less than 10 minutes, leading to heat stroke and death.
-In
+In very cold weather, the animal is at risk for hypothermia.

 • Running an errand – restrain the animal in a kennel; park in the shade, and leave the windows completely open.
 If someone can stay with the pet outside the vehicle, while the other runs into a store to grab a quick stop, it would be safer.